HNC Construction Management (HTQ)

 Are there any links with industry and university?

-The HNC Construction Management for England is a higher education course that enhances employability outcomes; it is an excellent choice if you are looking to boost your employability skills and will provide you with a direct route into a career in the construction industry.
+The HNC Construction Management for England is a higher education course that enhances employability outcomes.
+It is an excellent choice if you are looking to boost your employability skills and will provide you with a direct route into a career in the construction industry.

 Why should I choose to study the course at Warrington & Vale Royal College?